 Risk Factors of Jaundice

 Jaundice most often happens as a result of an underlying disorder that either causes the production of too much bilirubin or prevents the liver from getting rid of it.
-Both of these result in bilirubin being deposited in tissues.
+Both of these cause bilirubin to deposit in tissues.

 Following underlying conditions may cause jaundice: